• Greener

 EARLY ADOPTERS

-Early adopters appreciate the diverse flavors found across the planet, especially in the tropics.
-A tropical fruit early adopters consume regularly are avocados.
+A tropical fruit that has more health benefits than environmental benefits are avocados.
 High in monounsaturated fat, these heart-healthy fruits support brain function, improve cardiovascular health and help reduce inflammation, offering protection against a range of diseases—from arthritis to Alzheimer’s.

 1 avocado a week is linked to a 16% lower risk of cardiovascular disease and a 21% lower risk of coronary heart disease.